top of page

 Acupuncture points are believed to stimulate the central nervous system.
 This, in turn, releases chemicals into the muscles, spinal cord, and brain.
 These biochemical changes may stimulate the body's natural healing abilities and promote physical and emotional well-being.

-Chinese Medicine theory uses the concept of “qi”.
+TCM theory uses the concept of qi.
 For example, when somebody is in pain, this is considered to be a blockage in flow of qi.
-An acupuncturist will select points along the meridian(s) that are affected in order to encourage the qi to flow more freely.
-We are all familiar with a cartoon character that is angry: the head swells and the face goes red.
-Similarly, if someone is persistently angry, the qi is thought to rise up.
-An acupuncturist may choose points in the feet to bring the qi down.
+An acupuncturist will select points along the channel(s)/meridian(s) that are affected in order to encourage the qi to flow more freely/in the correct direction.

 The overall aim is to direct the flow of qi to trigger your body’s healing response and to restore physical, emotional and mental equilibrium.
-Treatment is designed to affect your whole being as well as your symptoms so, as the condition being treated improves, you may notice other health problems resolve and an increased feeling of wellbeing.
+Treatments are designed to affect your whole being as well as your symptoms so, as the condition being treated improves, you may notice other health problems resolve and an increased feeling of wellbeing.

 From a modern science perspective, one of the first potential mechanisms and probably the most famously known mechanism is the release of endorphins.
 However, it is unlikely that the effects of acupuncture can be attributed to a single mechanism.
 There are a number of possibilities which include [1]: